100% Satisfaction Guarantee

 from 1066, and Robert d'Aumale held the village of Whitleigh from Bishop Odo.
 The village is now a part of the city of Plymouth, and conjectural descent from Robert is most likely.

 A multitude of spelling variations characterize Norman surnames.
 Many variations occurred because Old and Middle English lacked any definite spelling rules.
 The introduction of Norman French to England also had a pronounced effect, as did the court languages of Latin and French.
 Therefore, one person was often referred to by several different spellings in a single lifetime.
 The various spellings include Whitley, Whiteley, Whitleigh, Whytleigh, Whyteleigh, Wytley, Whitlie and many more.

-Whiteley Settlers in the United States in the 17th Century
+Whiteley Settlers in United States in the 17th Century

 - Arthur Whiteley, who landed in Maryland in 1676

-Whiteley Settlers in the United States in the 19th Century
+Whiteley Settlers in United States in the 19th Century

 - William Henry Whiteley, who settled in Boston in 1800

 - A.W.
 Whiteley, aged 27, who emigrated to the United States from London, in 1892